-Before installing Patch Connect Plus ensure that you meet the following requirements:
+Before installing the product, ensure that you meet the following requirements:

 Note: Ensure that the WSUS server is of version 3.0 SP2 with WSUS-KB2720211 installed.

-Patch Connect Plus works as an add-on to SCCM server to enable patching the third party applications.
-Patch Connect Plus publishes the required third party patches to SCCM server and deployment of these patches will be initiated from the SCCM console.
-Refer to the Patch Connect Plus Architecure to learn more.
+ManageEngine Patch Connect Plus works as an add-on to SCCM server to enable deployment and patching of third party applications.
+It publishes the required third party applications and patches to the SCCM server and deployment of these applications and patches will be initiated from the SCCM console.
+Refer to the Product Architecure to learn more.

-To set up Patch Connect Plus, you have to configure the following settings,
+To set the product up, you have to configure the following settings,

-Configure proxy settings to allow connections reaching internet to download patches from the third party websites and to synchronize patch vulnerability database.
+Configure proxy settings to allow connections reaching internet to download binaries from the third party websites and to synchronize patch vulnerability database.